header-logotype

 What to do if you still feel crawling after lice treatment?

-How long will my head itch after lice are gone?
+How long will my head itch after the lice are gone?

-Just like most bug bites, the itching may not go away right away.
-While the itching from lice bites will usually pass within a week, the irritation from chemical lice treatments may last longer.
-The more you scratch, the longer the itch will last.
+After you treat head lice to kill newly hatched lice, the itching may not subside immediately, much like other bug bites.
+While the itching from lice bites generally fades within a week, the irritation from prescription treatments applied to dry hair may persist longer.
+Remember, the more you scratch, the longer the itch is likely to linger.

 How to stop itching after lice treatment?